-• Describe how this service supports the agency mission

-This service area directly aligns with SBE's mission to ensure fairness and purity in elections procedures, practices and proceedings.
-By keeping the public informed of the money in campaigns, the public can be reasonably confident in the purity of the process.

-The Code of Virginia Title 24.2, Chapter 9 establishes campaign finance disclosure requirements and the responsibilities and powers of SBE
+- Describe how this service supports the agency mission - This service area directly aligns with SBE's mission to ensure fairness and purity in elections procedures, practices and proceedings.
+By keeping the public informed of the money in campaigns, the public can be reasonably confident in the purity of the process. - Describe the Statutory Authority of this Service The Code of Virginia Title 24.2, Chapter 9 establishes campaign finance disclosure requirements and the responsibilities and powers of SBE